gggliuye/for_fun/docs/Death/1soul.rst

 **Free Will** : But all the programs are automatically, mechanically following the code.
 It seems that it does not have free will.
 And the assumption that we (human) have free will is based on the following arguments.

-* <u>We have free will.</u>
+* :underline:`We have free will.`
-* <u>Nothing subject to determinism has free will (Incompatibilism).</u> While many people hold the compatibilism, that the determinism and free will are compatible.
+* :underline:`Nothing subject to determinism has free will (Incompatibilism).` While many people hold the compatibilism, that the determinism and free will are compatible.
-* <u>All purely physical systems are subject to determinism.</u> However, the fundamental laws of physics are not in fact deterministic.
+* :underline:`All purely physical systems are subject to determinism.` However, the fundamental laws of physics are not in fact deterministic.
 Instead, it is probabilistic, according to the standard inerpretation of quantum mechanics.
-* <u>So, we are not a purely physical system.</u>
+* :underline:`So, we are not a purely physical system.`

 6. Near Death Experiences
 ~~~~~~~~~~~~~~~~~~